 Our spellings were checked as we typed - indicated by the usual squiggly line.

-It’s easy to add extra pages, or delete pages from a Preview pdf.
+It’s easy to add or delete pages from a Preview pdf.
 Just click on the bar on the left-hand side to shuffle pages.
 It is also easy to rotate pages, rearrange their order or combine two different PDFs into one document.

-Adding a signature was simple, although there were only two options for doing so: using a trackpad, or by signing your name on a piece of paper and holding it up to the camera.
+Adding a signature was simple, with three options for doing so: using a trackpad, iPhone or iPad, or by signing your name on a piece of paper and holding it up to the camera.
 You can save multiple signatures.
-We weren’t able to do was add an image this way though the system wasn't fooled into entering a photograph this way as it automatically recognises text on a white background.
 We have a guide to adding a signature to a PDF here.

 As we said above, Preview offers enough features if all you need to do is enter a bit of text and sign a PDF.
 So if you are trying to fill in an application form or filling in a few yes or no checkboxes, it’s likely to be sufficient.
-If you want a little more flexibility than that Preview might not have enough features for you... in which case we have some options below that might tempt you.
+Those wanting a little more flexibility may find that Preview might not have enough features... in which case we have some options below that might prove more tempting.

 Acrobat Reader DC

 However, there are a lot of features that are available for free.
-You’ll find the free features in the Comment and the Fill & Sign sections.
+You’ll find these in the Comment and Fill & Sign sections.